-At the July 2018 Board meeting, the Board approved a 5% increase in the annual assessment for the 2019-20 tax year as is outlined in the District Management Plan.
+In July 2018, the Board approved a 5% increase in the annual assessment for the 2019-20 tax year as is outlined in the Management District Plan.
 This assessment is the primary source of revenue for our Business Improvement District and it has the unique benefit to its stakeholders that the dollars can be spent solely in our District.
 The District has experienced increased demand for services, and increased cost of delivering services.

 Since initiation of operations, the District has incurred significant cost increases, such as the minimum wage increase due to Measure FF (Lift Up Oakland), office rent, and trash removal.
 The 5% assessment increase is projected to increase the District's budget by $41K.
 The District’s fixed costs which include a labor contract with our team of cleaning and safety Ambassadors, garbage collection, and rent, which represent 65% of the annual budget, is expected to increase 7% next year, by $42K.
 Other costs are expected to increase commensurate with the CPI.
 Therefore, even with the 5% increase in 2016/2017, maintaining the same level of service and delivering special improvement projects, continues to require increased efficiency.